anuragtb/pdfcpu/encrypt/encryptPDF.md

 <br>

 Encrypt `test.pdf` using the default encryption AES with a 128-bit key and the [default permissions]().
 Set the user password to `upw`.
 This password must be used to open the decrypted file.
-It is also known as the *open doc password*.
+It is also known as the *open doc password*:

 ```sh
 pdfcpu encrypt -upw upw test.pdf